errnoh/aisandbox/readme.md

     go get github.com/errnoh/aisandbox

-Then import the library to your code and call
+Then import the library to your code and call Connect() with host, port and bot name as parameters.

-    in, out, err := aisandbox.Connect("TerminatorKillerX", "serverhostname", port)
+    in, out, err := aisandbox.Connect("serverhostname", port, "TerminatorKillerX")

 in: Channel where you receive parsed structs coming from the server.